komikku-app/komikku/README.md

 <details><summary>Feature Requests</summary>

 * Write a detailed issue, explaining what it should do or how.
-Avoid writing just "like X app does"
-* Include screenshot (if needed)
+* Include screenshot (if needed).

-Source requests are not accepted.
 </details>

 <details><summary>Contributing</summary>